Visual & Installer - Features

 Inno Setup Form Designer / NSIS Form Designer

-Visual & Installer is perfect tool for quick & easy creating Inno Setup icon Inno Setup or NSIS icon NSIS forms (custom installer pages).
+Visual & Installer is perfect tool for quick & easy creating Inno Setup or NSIS forms (custom installer pages).

-Because both installation systems NSIS icon NSIS and Inno Setup icon Inno Setup are script based, the installers forms are created manually by writing the code in editor.
+Because both installation systems NSIS and Inno Setup are script based, the installers forms are created manually by writing the code in editor.

 Quick Info